yousufkalim/eslint-action/README.md

 # ESLint Code Review

-> This is a GitHub Action that lints JavaScript and TypeScript projects in a pull request with inline error and warning annotations, It will use `.eslintrc.js` rules if exists in your project.
+> This is a GitHub Action that use airbnb style guide to lint JavaScript and TypeScript projects in a pull request with inline error and warning annotations, It will use default airbnb and eslint recommended rules if `.eslintrc` doesn't exists in your project.

 ![Lint](https://github.com/yousufkalim/eslint-action/workflows/Lint/badge.svg)